 1968

-The "swinging sixties" saw great changes in how we lived, worked and enjoyed our leisure-time.
+The "swinging Sixties" saw great changes in how we lived, worked enjoyed our leisure-time.
 In 1960 most people didn’t own a fridge, a telephone or a car.
-Holidays were mostly in the UK - often at purpose-built holiday camps, like Butlins (Barry Island or Minehead).
-Bus and coach travel was still how most working folk travelled with tens of millions of us onboard every day.
-During the 15 years that our Ruby was in service many major events took place, which brought us more to the modern life we enjoy today.
+Holidays were mostly in Britain - often at purpose-built holiday camps, like Butlins (Barry Island).
+Most working people travelled by bus & coach.
+Millions of us hopped on a bus each day.
+During the 15 years that our Ruby was in service major events took place, which brought us closer to the life-style we enjoy today.

-The images (below) are the front covers of BUSES magazine from 1968.
-They give you an idea of the types of buses in use that year.
+Below are front covers of BUSES magazine from 1968.
+They give a flavour of the types of buses in use then.

 You can view the ASSOCIATED MOTORWAYS' express routes that Ruby operated in 1968, when new.

-Details of the main bus and coach operators in south east Wales in 1968 can be viewed on the Other operators page.
+Details of the main bus & coach operators in south east Wales in 1968 can be viewed on the Other operators page.

-The pictures (below), give you a flavour of what life in Britain was like in 1968.
+The pictures, give you a flavour of Britain's transport & communications in 1968.

 Share by: